ethanhs/generational-arena-dom/README.md

 # Generational Arena DOM

-This is an implementation of the DOM used in `html5ever` using [`generational_indextree`](https://gitlab.com/barry.van.acker/generational-indextree), an implementation of [indextree](https://github.com/saschagrunert/indextree) using [generational arenas](https://github.com/fitzgen/generational-arena).
+This is an implementation of the DOM used in Servo's [`html5ever`](https://github.com/servo/html5ever) (the main crate that Servo uses to parse HTML content on the web) using [`generational_indextree`](https://gitlab.com/barry.van.acker/generational-indextree), an implementation of [indextree](https://github.com/saschagrunert/indextree) using [generational arenas](https://github.com/fitzgen/generational-arena).

 Using an indextree for the DOM makes mutation much simpler, as the docs for indextree state: